-How does the Dutch painter come to a space based on a relationship between horizontal and vertical straight lines?
+How does Mondrian come to a space based on a relationship between horizontal and vertical straight lines?

 The artist begins to paint in accordance with the tested canons of the naturalistic painting, otherwise called figurative:

-Around 1907, the earlier landscapes of the naturalist phase are stripped of trees, houses, and any sign of human presence and seem to want to express an unspoiled nature:
+Around 1907, the earlier landscapes of the naturalist phase are stripped of trees, houses, and any sign of human presence to express the infinite extension of an unspoiled nature:

 As art historian H. L. C. Jaffé observes, “His confrontation in 1909 with the infinity of nature coincides with his joining the Netherlands Theosophical Society, where man’s union with the infinitude of the universe was a central problem.”